recap-utr/arguemapper/assistant.md

 Prompt engineering has a significant impact on the final results, but it is not necessary for getting acceptable outcomes.
 The default settings are usually sufficient.
 More information and examples on Prompts will follow later in this documentation.

 Model performance varies widely.
 For example, GPT-3.5-Turbo often performs significantly worse than GPT-4, but can still be useful in some scenarios.
 Always consider the trade-off between cost and performance.
 For instance, generating a Complete Graph with GPT-4 costs roughly $0.015 - $0.03 (as of September 2024).

+The new reasoning models by OpenAI, currently not available in the Assistant (as of September 2024), o1-preview and o1-mini seem to be very capbable of extracting even entire graphs, especially o1-preview, with o1-mini struggling with a decent graph structure.

 ## Custom Instruction Prompt Engineering Tips